 - The key takeaway message (or messages) of your piece

-Once your topic has been approved we will discuss publication date as it relates to our editorial calendar and take into account your schedule, timing considerations related to topic and other Imagine Canada priorities.
+Once your topic has been approved, we will discuss publication date as it relates to our editorial calendar, timing considerations related to topic and other Imagine Canada priorities.

-Blog post drafts are to be submitted one month prior to publishing to allow for editorial review and French language translation.
-Also with your submission, send us a short 60 word bio and a recent photo of yourself.
+Blog post drafts are to be submitted at least one month prior to publishing to allow for editorial review and French language translation.
+Along with your submission, send us a short 60 word bio and a recent photo of yourself.

-Articles are written keeping in mind the needs of those who lead, work in and support the sector.
+- Articles must be written with the needs of those who lead, work in and support the sector in mind.
 This includes:

 - Executive directors of charities and nonprofits

-- Other nonprofit staff (fundraisers, marketing communications, public policy practitioners, program delivery, volunteer managers, researchers, etc.)
+- Other nonprofit staff (fundraisers, marketing and communications professionals, public policy practitioners, program delivery staff, volunteer managers, researchers, etc.)

-- Those who support the sector (foundations, grantmakers, corporate community investment professionals, etc.)
+- Sector supporters (foundations, grantmakers, corporate community investment professionals, etc.)

 Topics and Types of Posts

-Imagine Canada content emphasizes the following types of posts:
+Imagine Canada’s blog features the following types of posts: